vigneshavm/Interview-questions/angular.md

 * Small, reusable components or micro frontends.
 * When you want to reduce complexity by skipping NgModules.

----

 ### ⚠️ **Backward Compatibility**

 * Works seamlessly with existing NgModules and components.
 * Can gradually migrate from NgModules to standalone components.

----

----

 ## Component Communication Techniques

-### 🎯 Interview Summary Line

-> “Angular provides multiple flexible ways for components to communicate—via inputs and outputs for parent-child, shared services with RxJS for siblings or unrelated components, and advanced options like ViewChild or state management for complex apps.”
+- Angular provides multiple flexible ways for components to communicate—via inputs and outputs for parent-child,
+ - Shared services with RxJS for siblings or unrelated components, and advanced options like ViewChild or state management for complex apps.”

 ### 1. **Parent to Child Communication**